Offered by: Appleton

 8 x 6 inches

-Vintage silver gelatin print by Henry Rox created for the illustrated children’s book Tommy Apple and His Adventures in Banana-Land, written by James Laver and first published in 1935 by Jonathan Cape, London.
-This photograph appears opposite page 10 in the first edition and served as the original photographic source translated into photogravure for publication.
+This vintage silver gelatin print was created by Henry Rox in London in 1934 for Tommy Apple and His Adventures in Banana-Land, written by James Laver and published in 1935.
+The image appears opposite page 10 and served as the original photographic source translated into photogravure for publication.

 • More Information